wbyanclaw/wbyanclaw/README.md

 # Welcome

-Welcome. `yanwenbo.site` is the main entry to my public work across AI agents, orchestration systems, and experimental products.
+Welcome to the lab. `yanwenbo.site` is an open canvas for experimenting with autonomous systems.
+If it’s an ambitious theory about AI architecture, this is where we write the code to prove it.

-> Less talk.
-More done.
+> Ideas Welcomed.
+Agents Verified.

 ## Contact